 Draw the top of the cylinder by drawing an oval.
 Draw two lines down from the edge of the oval.
 One on each side.Use your whole arm without wiggling your wrist to get straighter lines.
 Draw in a half oval at the bottom to connect the two lines.

-Shade in your cylinder by turning your pencil on the side and pushing on the top of it.
-This will help you shade a lot of area more quickly.
+Shade in your cylinder by turning your pencil on the side and pushing on top of it.
+This will help you shade large areas quickly.
 One side will have more shadows and need darker shading.
 The other side can be left white.
 Take your time doing this to get a nice gradual transition between the light and dark shading.
-Sketch and then then shade in the shadow that the cylinder is casting.
+Sketch, and then shade in the shadow that the cylinder is casting.

 Learning how to draw basic shapes such as cylinders is fundamental to learning how to draw and paint more complex subjects.
-Start with a cylinder and work your way up to still life, landscape and even figures.
-Cylinders are also basic building block that can help you create other things such as trees, arms, legs torsos, furniture and much more.
+Start with a cylinder and work up to still life, landscape, and figures.
+Cylinders are basic building blocks that help you draw trees, arms, legs torsos, furniture, and more.